You never know when I might play a wild card on you!

 Lynette Sowell is the award-winning author of four novels and six novellas for Barbour Publishing.
 In 2009, Lynette was voted one of the favorite new authors by Heartsong Presents book club readers.
 Her historical romance, All That Glitters, was a finalist in ACFW's 2010 Carol Awards.
 When Lynette's not writing, she divides her time between editing medical reports and chasing down news stories for the Copperas Cove Leader-Press.
 Lynette was born in Massachusetts, raised on the Eastern Shore of Maryland, but makes her home on the doorstep of the Texas hill country with her husband and a herd of cats who have them well-trained.
 She loves reading, cooking, watching movies, and is always up for a Texas road trip.

-You can find Lynette at her Facebook author page
+You can find Lynette at her Facebook author page.

 Visit the author's website.